 Green Tea is talked about a lot.
 There are lots of related products that have popped up on the market.
-From my experience, it’s great but to have a positive impact it needs to be taken along with other herbs such as Garcinia and Guarana.
+From my experience, it’s great but to have a positive impact it needs to be taken along with other herbs such as Yerba Mate, Garcinia or Guarana.

 You can find Green tea extract in these Ultimate Herbal Health products:

 Tea is one of the most widely consumed beverages in the world today, second only to water, and its medicinal properties have been widely explored.
 The tea plant, Camellia sinensis, is a member of the Theaceae family.